 Four major misconceptions about fixed income impact investing have taken root in the minds of many institutional investors, according to Matt Lawton, fixed income portfolio manager of global impact credit strategy at T. Rowe Price, during a session at the Canadian Investment Review‘s 2022 Investment Innovation Conference.

 The first, he noted, is that investors can’t make an impact in public markets.
-“I appreciate that impact investing has its roots in private markets and that are innumberable examples of finding impact assets and ideas through private markets.”
+“I appreciate that impact investing has its roots in private markets and that there are innumberable examples of finding impact assets and ideas through private markets.”

 Despite this, Lawton said he believes impact investing in public markets isn’t just worthwhile but necessary.
 In order for the world to achieve the 17 United Nations’ sustainable development goals by 2030, the intergovernmental body estimates it will need to make between US$5 trillion and US$7 trillion in investments per year.
 “That simply cannot be achieved or raised through private markets alone.
 It’s going to take entire sectors to transition.”